MLIS Co-op

 FAQ

-Does co-op count towards my degree?
+Does co-op count towards my degree requirements?

 How many co-op terms am I allowed to complete?